notthetup/blog/_posts/2007-12-05-is-it-another-bubble.md

 I liked [Denise Howell's][0] take on it..

-_"Forget about things like the fact Google's at $741 and Apple's at $191\.
-Were you to try to rent a car at San Jose Airport tomorrow (Wednesday), you would discover that every single vehicle --- from every single carrier --- is spoken for." _
+_"Forget about things like the fact Google's at $741 and Apple's at $191.
+Were you to try to rent a car at San Jose Airport tomorrow (Wednesday), you would discover that every single vehicle from every single carrier is spoken for."_

 And of course who can not resist Billy Joel??